FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

   Organizational Roles involved in performing work within the Project or as a member of a FOCUS Working Group are:

-  * FOCUS Group members (FG member)
+  * FOCUS Group members (Contributors)
   * FOCUS Group Maintainer
   * FOCUS Group Chair(s)
   * Support Staff

-### 2.2.1 FOCUS Group members (FG member)
+### 2.2.1 FOCUS Group members (Contributors)

-  An FG member is any individual creating content or commenting on an issue or pull request.
+  An FOCUS Group Member or Contributor is any individual creating content or commenting on an issue or pull request.

-  FG members MUST read the Project documentation (e.g.: this operational document, contribution guidelines, README, Contributing, and Release Planning documents) before attempting to submit an Issue or Pull Request
+  FOCUS Contributors MUST read the Project documentation (e.g.: this operational document, contribution guidelines, README, Contributing, and RELEASE_PLANNING documents) before attempting to submit an Issue or Pull Request.

+  Contributors of the FOCUS project play a fundamental role in maintaining the collaborative and dynamic nature of the project by contributing to a variety of tasks.
+Their responsibilities encompass actively participating in members' and task force meetings, as well as engaging on GitHub.
+Contributors are crucial in labeling issues and pull requests, ensuring that these accurately reflect the content's nature and urgency.
+They are also involved in reviewing and providing constructive feedback on pull requests and issues, thus directly contributing to the refinement of project specifications and adherence to editorial guidelines.

+  In collaboration with Editors and Maintainers, Contributors help drive the evolution of project standards and participate in decision-making processes.
+Their engagement extends to the wider community through participation in discussions, staying informed about project updates and continuously enhancing their understanding of the evolving standards.
+Additionally, they provide essential input on project documentation, advocating for clarity, accuracy, and accessibility to ensure the documentation serves as a reliable resource.

+  These are some of the tasks where Contributors are expected to collaborate:

+* **Suggest Labels for PRs and Issues**
+  * Propose appropriate [labels](https://github.com/FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/labels) to qualify items created (Pull Requests and Issues) at the creation time.
+  * Ensure labels reflect the nature and priority of each item.

+* **Review and Comment on PRs and Issues**
+  * Review [Pull Requests](https://github.com/FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/pulls) and [Issues](https://github.com/FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/issues), providing constructive feedback and suggestions.
+  * Engage in discussions to help refine and improve submissions.
+  * Review and comment on issues and PRs related to [Task Forces](https://github.com/orgs/FinOps-Open-Cost-and-Usage-Spec/projects/5), providing feedback and suggestions to enhance their work.
+  * Follow [Editorial Guidelines](https://github.com/FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/Editorial_Guidelines.md) and rules when contributing to the FOCUS Specifications.

+* **Collaborate with Editors and Maintainers**
+  * Work closely with editors and maintainers to improve the specifications.
+  * Contribute to discussions and decision-making processes.

+* **Engage with the Community**
+  * Participate in community discussions and activities.
+  * Encourage new members to contribute and support their onboarding process.

+* **Stay Informed and Updated**
+  * Keep up-to-date with project developments and changes.
+  * Continuously learn about the standards and guidelines being developed.

+* **Provide Input on Documentation**
+  * Review project documentation and suggest improvements.
+  * Ensure that documentation is clear, accurate, and accessible.

 ### 2.2.2 FOCUS Group Maintainer